Top Russian, Ukrainian diplomats meet for first time since invasion

 "Russia is not yet close to entertaining peace, though it is slowly changing its stance," he said.
 "Its initially uncompromising posture is slowly giving way to a negotiation stance though not yet enough for a concrete outcome."

-Turkey shares a maritime border with Russia and Ukraine in the Black Sea and has good ties with both.
-Ankara has called Russia's invasion unacceptable and appealed for an urgent ceasefire, but has opposed sanctions on Moscow.
+Turkey, which shares a maritime border with Russia and Ukraine in the Black Sea and has good ties with both, has called Russia's invasion unacceptable and appealed for an urgent ceasefire but has opposed sanctions on Moscow.

-At the weekend, Turkey and Israel ramped up their push for mediation.
-Turkish President Tayyip Erdogan urged Russian President Vladimir Putin to declare a ceasefire in a call on Sunday.

-Israeli Prime Minister Naftali Bennett held talks with Putin in Moscow at the weekend, and later spoke to Ukrainian President Volodymyr Zelenskiy.

-(Additional reporting by Can Sezer and Birsen Altayli in Istanbul; Editing by Jonathan Spicer and Cynthia Osterman)
+(Additional reporting by Guy Faulconbridge in London, Can Sezer, Birsen Altayli and Daren Butler in Istanbul; Editing by Jonathan Spicer, Cynthia Osterman and Dominic Evans)

 ((tuvan.gumrukcu@tr.com; +90 312 292 7021; @tuvangumrukcu; Reuters Messaging: tuvan.gumrukcu.thomsonreuters.com@reuters.net))